DevExpress/devextreme-documentation/api-reference/10 UI Components/dxNumberBox/1 Configuration/format.md

 - Object
 Full format configuration.
 The object structure is shown in the [format](/api-reference/50%20Common/Object%20Structures/format '/Documentation/ApiReference/Common/Object_Structures/format/') API section.

+[note]

-[note] With this property specified, a press on the minus sign (-) inverts the current value instead of entering "-".
+- With this property specified, a press on the minus sign (-) inverts the current value instead of entering "-".

-[note] If you set this property, the number pad keyboard appears on mobile devices when users focus the editor.
+- If you set this property, the number pad keyboard appears on mobile devices when users focus the editor.
 Such keyboards may not have a decimal character.
 Set the [mode](/api-reference/10%20UI%20Components/dxNumberBox/1%20Configuration/mode.md '/Documentation/ApiReference/UI_Components/dxNumberBox/Configuration/#mode') property to *"text"* to use the standard keyboard instead.

+- The `drop` event is not supported for masked input.

+[/note]

 #####See Also#####
 - [format](/api-reference/50%20Common/Object%20Structures/format '/Documentation/ApiReference/Common/Object_Structures/Format/')